ahammadmejbah/Deep-Learning-For-Computer-Vision-and-NLP-with-Python-Batch-11/README.md

 3. Visual Studio
 4. Anaconda
 5. Atom

-      3) Python Basics:
+**Python Basics:**
-      a.
-Introduction of Python
+1. Introduction of Python
-      b.
-Python objects and Data structure basics
+2. Python objects and Data structure basics
-      c.
-Python statements
+3. Python statements
-      d.
-Variables and names
+4. Variables and names
-      e.
-Strings and text
+5. Strings and text
-      f.
-Reading and writing files
+6. Reading and writing files
-      g.
-Classes and objects
+7. Classes and objects
-      h.
-Functions
+8. Functions
-      i.
-Conditionals and control flow
+9. Conditionals and control flow
-      j.
-List and dictionaries Loops
+10. List and dictionaries Loops

-      4) Basic Terminology:
+**Basic Terminology:**

-      a.
-Neuron
+1. Neuron
-      b.
-Weights and Bias
+2. Weights and Bias
-      c.
-CNN (Convolutional neural network)
+3. CNN (Convolutional neural network)
-      d.
-Pooling
+4. Pooling
-      e.
-Data Augmentation, Position augmentation, Color augmentation
+5. Data Augmentation, Position augmentation, Color augmentation
-      f.
-Activation Functions
+6. Activation Functions
-      g.
-Neural Network
+7. Neural Network
-      h.
-MLP (Multi-Layer perceptron)
+8. MLP (Multi-Layer perceptron)
-      i.
-Forward Propagation and Backpropagation
+9. Forward Propagation and Backpropagation
-      j.
-Cost Function
+10. Cost Function
-      k.
-Padding
+11. Padding
-      l.
-Gradient Descent
+12. Gradient Descent
-      m.
-Learning Rate
+13. Learning Rate
-      n.
-Batches, Epochs, Dropout, Batch Normalization, and Filters
+14. Batches, Epochs, Dropout, Batch Normalization, and Filters
-      o.
-Gradient Problem
+15. Gradient Problem
       i.
 Vanishing Gradient Problem
       ii.
 Exploding Gradient Problem

-Module 02: Computer Vision / Image Processing Basics
+**Module 02: Computer Vision / Image Processing Basics**

-1) Image Masking
+1. Image Masking
-2) Image Color Channels Merging and Splitting
+2. Image Color Channels Merging and Splitting
-3) Gray scale Histograms
+3. Gray scale Histograms
-4) Color Histograms
+4. Color Histograms
-5) Histogram Equalization
+5. Histogram Equalization
-6) Image Blurring
+6. Image Blurring
-7) Image Threshold
+7. Image Threshold
-8) Image Gradient Detection
+8. Image Gradient Detection
-9) Canny Edge Detection
+9. Canny Edge Detection
-10) Image Contours
+10. Image Contours
-11) Image Transformation –
+11. Image Transformation –
       a) Rotation
       b) Resizing
       c) Flipping
       d) Cropping
       e) Operations
       f) Translation
-12) Image Bitwise Logical Operations
+12. Image Bitwise Logical Operations
-13) Ndarray manipulation
+13. Ndarray manipulation
-14) Image Processing with Python, NumPy, and Matplotlib
+14. Image Processing with Python, NumPy, and Matplotlib
-15) Operations on Images
+15. Operations on Images
-16) Image Filtering
+16. Image Filtering
-17) Random Sampling
+17. Random Sampling

-Module 03: Deep Learning with Tensorflow and Pytorch:
+**Module 03: Deep Learning with Tensorflow and Pytorch:**

-1) Variables,
+1. Variables,
-2) Automated distinction,
+2. Automated distinction,
-3) How to use Keras to train artificial neural networks,
+3. How to use Keras to train artificial neural networks,
-4) Preprocessing of data,
+4. Preprocessing of data,
-5) Transformation of data,
+5. Transformation of data,
-6) The artificial neural network construction process,
+6. The artificial neural network construction process,
-7) How to display the performance of a model,
+7. How to display the performance of a model,
-8) Regularize dropouts to combat overfitting.
+8. Regularize dropouts to combat overfitting.
-9) How to use batch normalization to speed up network training,
+9. How to use batch normalization to speed up network training,
-10) How to use early halting to stop model training at the appropriate moment,
+10. How to use early halting to stop model training at the appropriate moment,
-11) How to use checkpoints to preserve the best model,
+11. How to use checkpoints to preserve the best model,
-12) Speculate based on the test set,
+12. Speculate based on the test set,
-13) Examine the confusion matrix.
+13. Examine the confusion matrix.
-14) How to load and save models in Keras,
+14. How to load and save models in Keras,
-15) How to use cross-validation to assess the Keras model,
+15. How to use cross-validation to assess the Keras model,
-16) How to adjust the Keras model hyperparameters,
+16. How to adjust the Keras model hyperparameters,
-17) How to adjust the network's settings
+17. How to adjust the network's settings
-18) constructing CNN using TensorFlow,
+18. constructing CNN using TensorFlow,
-19) MiDaS — Model on Depth Estimation
+19. MiDaS — Model on Depth Estimation
-20) HydraNets in Computer Vision
+20. HydraNets in Computer Vision

 Module 04: Depth of Convolutional Neural Network
 1) Describe CNN